THE SUNDERLAND SITE - PAGE 190

 I read that Greenside Colliery operated for over 80 years, from 1880 or thereabouts thru to Jul.
 1966.
 From 1907 it was owned by Stella Coal Co.
 Ltd. - until it was nationalised in 1947 & became, of course, a National Coal Board property.

 I try in these pages not to reinvent the wheel, so advise that you can see the entire Ritchie Calder article here as a 'pdf' document.
 The above image is not from that 'pdf' file however.
-It rather appears here thanks to the unusual kindness of Paul Debney, whose e-Bay store is here.
-Thanks Paul.
-Do drop by Paul's store!
+It rather appears here thanks to the unusual kindness of Paul Debney, whose e-Bay store would seem to have since vanished.

 Ritchie Calder advised in his article that 'Every day three miners are killed and over 400 injured in the bowels of the earth'.
 As they toiled for their then average British miner pay-packet of 'about £2 16 0 a week, with all allowances'.
 I read that there were 41 known miner deaths at Greenside Colliery over its lifetime.
 Ritchie Calder uses the next words to describe the sad scene at any of the thousands of pit-heads after a mining disaster has occurred.